wumm-project/wumm-project.github.io/WOP-Activities.md

       the People Database)
     - dcterms:source URL = Link to some information about the talk
     - dcterms:title Literal = title of the talk
-    - od:presentedBy od:Person = who presented the talk (if more that one
+    - od:presentedBy foaf:Person = who presented the talk (if more that one
       author)
     - od:urlPaper URL = one or several links to papers related to the talk
     - od:urlSlides URL = one or several links to slides presented in the talk